Proudly accredited & with over 30 years combined experience.

 Paid – Since you are sending power to the grid, you are technically owed money through the Feed-In Tariff (or FIT).
 Your energy retailer will pay your FIT to you each billing cycle, either in the form of an account credit or a direct payment.
 The current FIT rate is 11.3c (As of July 2017).

-– You are using renewable energy, which can drastically reduce your carbon emissions.
+- using renewable energy drastically reduces your carbon emissions

-– You are adding a valuable asset to your home, which can increase its market value.
+- adding an asset to your home that increases its market value

-– You are giving yourself a potential financial return of 300% over ten years.
+- a potential financial return of 300% over ten years

 The system captures sunlight and converts it into electricity, which you can use throughout your property.
 Your home will remain connected to the main power grid, which will meet your energy needs during the night or when there isn’t much sunlight.